NevilArt/BsMax/README.md

 Recent Updates

+* Some minor bugs fixed.
+* if you dont like the infinit gride then press 'G' to have a limited one.
+* Jotstick connector updated for work with new Joystick creator.
+* Joystick creator made a controller from Armatur can be join with rigg
 * Pose menu added to Quadmenu and some Keymap added for Pose mode.
 * Select Element enabled for Curve mode too ('5' Toggle On/Off)
 * Select Element enabled for 3DsMax mode ('5' Toggle On/Off, 'Ctrl + 5' Open Setting Dialog)